Goda’s Slave – Chapter 13: Full of Kanna Rava

 Even through the folds of her robes, she could feel the texture of the cuff key pressing against her from its place deep inside her pocket.
 It nagged at her with its presence, and reminded her that her passivity had come to an end.

-Still, without any shred of logic to justify the feeling, she wanted to see Goda.
-The woman’s presence was not comforting, but there was something about that empty space that hovered around Goda that made Kanna feel a strange wakefulness, a relief, as if she were being splashed in the face with cold water.
-She wanted to see that savage, and to be carried away in her arms—only once more, only for a moment—and then she could pick herself up and resist again.
+Still, without any shred of logic to justify the feeling, she wanted to see the woman who had captured her.
+Goda’s presence was not comforting, but there was something about the empty space that hovered around her that made Kanna feel a strange wakefulness, as if she were being splashed in the face with cold water.
+Standing by the light of Goda’s lantern, she had seen things that she could not explain—and now she could not unsee them.
+Now she wanted answers.

 But Goda did not come.

 She moved in the direction of the garden.
-When she ventured to look up, her arm still hovering over her eyes, she saw that small mountain of limbs and hair and dark cloth strewn on the ground right outside the fence.
-For just a second, her heart jerked with a reaction she couldn’t comprehend; for just a second, she had thought that maybe Goda was dead.
+When she ventured to look up, her arm still hovering over her eyes, she saw that mountain of limbs and hair and dark cloth strewn on the ground right outside the fence.
+For just a second, her heart jerked with a reaction that she couldn’t understand; for just a second, she had thought that Goda was dead.

 But the heap that made up that woman’s body was still moving.
 It was rising and falling with the wind-blown sand, with a deep breath that flowed from huge lungs.
-Kanna was so entranced by that flow, that at first she didn’t fully register the form that had appeared over Goda in the haze.
+Kanna was so entranced by that flow, that at first she didn’t notice the figure that had stalked over in the haze.

 It was a soldier.
 She was standing tall, bent back, as if her spine were a slingshot that was poised to strike.
 In her hands was a wooden post that had clearly been ripped from the fence.
 It was aimed at Goda’s head.

-The wind seemed to grow suddenly quiet.
-Kanna could still feel it blowing against her face, but the noise stopped and instead Kanna’s ears were flooded with a dull whir.
+The wind grew quiet.
+Kanna could still feel it blowing against her face, but the noise stopped.
+Instead, her ears were flooded with a dull whir.
 Without even thinking, she reached down into the ground in front of her and felt for the biggest rock that could fit in her hand.

-Kanna’s hands were pressed into the sand.
-She watched as the sleeping mountain began to stir, and the soldier grew spooked, and so the soldier scuffled to her feet and ran off into the plain, until that curtain of haze hid her form and the wind swept away even her footprints.
+The sleeping giant began to stir.
+From this, the soldier grew spooked again, and so she scuffled to her feet and ran off into the plain, until that curtain of haze hid her form and the wind swept away even her footprints.

-Goda stared across the sands at Kanna.
+Goda gazed across the sands at Kanna.
 Her black eyes were fully open, fully awake, without even a trace of the murkiness of sleep.
-Kanna felt that she was looking at a woman who had never been drunk in her life, a woman who had never fallen asleep, a woman who had simply closed her eyes and pressed her face into the sand so that she could feel the sensation of the gravel on her skin with full awareness.
+Kanna felt that she was looking at a woman who had never been drunk in her life, a woman who had never fallen asleep, a woman who had simply closed her eyes and laid her face in the grit of the sand for no good reason at all.

-As repulsed as she was by this, Kanna shifted onto her feet and ran to her—because she had found her finally.
-She kicked up dirt when she slid towards her, and immediately Goda reached up and took her by the hand to pull her closer.
+As repulsed as she was by this, Kanna ran to her anyway—because she had found her finally—and as she slid across the dirt to where her master lay, Goda took her by the hand to pull her close.

 Goda quickly fed the tank, then she handed the half-spent canister of fuel to Kanna and told her to hold it in the front seat of the truck.
 Kanna took the fuel without resistance this time—perhaps because she was in a hurry, perhaps for some other reason—but as she climbed into the rig and threw the canister on the floor, her eyes still scanned the Upperlander script instinctively.